Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g006/readme.md

 *Problems:*
 * Usage of system users which are irrelevant for the domain model.
-* Not kwoing the difference between entities and value objects yet.
+* Not knowing the difference between entities and value objects yet.
 * Not knowing how "Interview" should be represented.
 * Too simple.